QuickBooks Blog

 • Lowering overall labor costs

-As a small business owner, there are risks you take every day.
-Break-even analysis is an important way to help calculate the risks involved in your endeavor and determine whether they’re worthwhile before you invest in the process.
+As an executive, there are risks you take every day.
+Break-even analysis is a way to calculate the risks involved in your endeavor and determine whether they’re worthwhile before investing in the process.

 Recommended for you